 Often it will be necessary to complete assignments at home.
 Homework needs to be completed and returned as assigned by the teacher.
 Homework is an integral part of the learning process.
 It not only provides an opportunity for students to practice skills learned at school, but also it helps prepare students for success on assessments (tests, quizzes, projects, etc.).
-Students are expected to record homework assignments in their student planners.
-Parents are encouraged to ask for and examine the planner.
-Monitoring your child's homework via Progress Book is a great way to keep your child on track.
+Monitoring your child's homework via Progress Book or by utilizing their daily planner is a great way to keep your child on track.